asosso/zbx3-dell-equallogic/README.md

 We need that because zabbix has no nested LLD at the moment, please vote for it https://support.zabbix.com/browse/ZBXNEXT-1527

 ## Value Mappings
+As of Zabbix 3.0 these are imported with the XML template.
+With earlier versions of Zabbix you need to create these manually in the servers administration.

 ```
 eqlControllerBatteryStatus: